pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 Note that applying the key path does not _call_ the method; rather, it creates an unapplied method reference — a closure waiting for arguments.

-This fixes the ❌ failure of symmetry above:
+This fixes the ❌ failures of symmetry above:

 ```swift
 exampleURL           .deletingLastPathComponent   // Unapplied method…